tolitius/mongodb-write-performance-playground/README.markdown

 # What is "MongoDB Write Performance Playground"? ##

-+ A simple playground where ( for now ) a mongo-java-driver is used to INSERT X number of "some" records into MongoDB.
+A simple playground where ( for now ) a mongo-java-driver is used to INSERT X number of "some" records into MongoDB.

+### Things tried here:

++ Inserting documents One By One
++ Inserting documents All At Once
++ Partitioning documents for a given number of threads, and inserting them in parallel ( ThreadPoolExecutor )
++ Partitioning documents for a given number of threads...
+Inserting to MongoS having multiple Shards
++ Partitioning documents for a given number of threads...
+Inserting to multiple Mongo Daemons

+### What is "all this" for..

-+ This simple project is _meant_ to be "cloned" and changed to reflect what _you_ really need: e.g. change records, indexes, collections, number of records, etc..
+This creation is _meant_ to be "cloned" and changed to reflect what _you_ really need: e.g. change documents, indexes, collections, number of documents, etc..

+### "Show Me The Money"

-For "As Is" structure / configs, running it on Mac Book Pro i7 2.8 GHz..
-Here are the results I got:
++ Running it on Mac Book Pro i7 2.8 GHz..
++ Single document (record) size is:  *665* bytes

+# RESULTS

 ## 10,000 ( Ten Thousand ) records